Tamsin Stuart Art

 This wonderful art adventure I'm on began with a wave so thought it was about time to revisit the theme.

 It's interesting to look at this painting alongside Wave.
-I love them both but can see how much I've learned in a relatively short space of time.
+I love them both but can see how much I've developed in a relatively short space of time.

 Save Me